aa29zzjj/Project3/README.md

 Write a solution to Task 0 by studying the Javadoc provided (Block.java and BlockChain.java).
 The logic found in Task 0 will be reused in Task 1.

 The execution of Task 0, a non-distributed stand-alone program, will look like the following interaction.
-As part of the submission of Task 0, you must turn in a copy and paste from the console - similar to the one below.
+As part of the submission of Task 0, you must turn in the output from the console - use copy and paste.
+The execution will appear similar to the one below.

+Note that the last call to add a transaction requires that you use your first name to pay Marty 100 dscoins.

 Label this first section ***Task 0 Execution*** in your PDF.
 Of course, your code - not mine - will produce the console interaction.

-**In addition, wherever the name "Mike" is used, replace it with "Alice".
-Also, replace the names "Marty" and "Joe" and "Andy" with "Bill" and "Clara" and "Daisy".**
+The order of the name value pairs within a JSON message is not important.
+It is fine if your order differs from mine.

 ### Task 0 Execution